apostrophecms-legacy/apostrophe-proxy-auth/README.md

 ## Current Limitations

 * The CAS client only obtains the username from the CAS server.
 No other fields are retrieved automatically.
 However, you can set callbacks to do more with the CAS data.
-* The CAS server support is very basic only provides the username to the other site.
+* The CAS server support is very basic and currently only provides the username to the other site.
 It was built as a convenient way to test the client support.
 * There is no CAS proxy support.
-(Does anybody use that?)
+(Does anybody use that?
+What for?)